ankur8931/js-hacking/README.md

 14. csrf-token-uid.js - Extract the email using UID, and CSRF token.
 Display the email address on the page.

 15. html-parsing.js - Parse HTML response by exploiting xss and insert addess into div result

+16. multi-level-html.js - Extract credit card number via multi-level HTML documents and post to the server